What you can do

 Use a demo profile in testing

-- In Evaluate → Text Search, pick a profile from the dropdown.
+- In Evaluate → Text Search, select a profile from the dropdown.

 - Enter a few search terms and browse the results.